sebschlicht/plg_system_rimages/README.md

 ## Compatibility

-*rim* is fully compatible with all browsers and with caching.
+*rimg* is compatible with modern browsers and with caching.
+Incompatible browsers will neither benefit nor encounter issues.
 Please consider pitfalls for CSS directives and JavaScript code at the wiki page on [compatibility](https://github.com/sebschlicht/plg_system_rimages/wiki/Compatibility).

 *ImageMagick* is required on your server to generate compressed and/or resized images automatically.